 Globally, an estimated 1.8 million new infections occurred in 2017, compared to 3.8 million cases recorded in 1996, and the African region accounts for 69% of the global burden, where more than 70% of HIV/AIDS-related deaths occur (Hlophe et al., 2022).
 Sub-Saharan Africa continues to bear the greatest global burden of the epidemic, accounting for nearly two-thirds of all people living with HIV, despite notable progress in treatment expansion (Adu et al., 2022; WHO, 2021).

-Sustained adherence to ART is a critical determinant of both clinical and epidemiological success, being essential to achieving viral suppression, reducing HIV-related mortality, and preventing new infections.
-Evidence shows that inadequate adherence levels are associated with virological failure, disease progression, and the emergence of antiretroviral drug resistance (WHO, 2021).
+Sustained adherence to ART is a critical determinant of both clinical and epidemiological success.
+Adherence is essential to achieving viral suppression, reducing HIV-related mortality, and preventing new infections.
+Evidence shows that inadequate adherence is associated with virological failure, disease progression, and the emergence of antiretroviral drug resistance (WHO, 2021).
 Treatment adherence is influenced by multiple interrelated factors, including medication side effects, regimen complexity, socioeconomic conditions, mental health, stigma, and structural barriers to accessing health services(Chilundo, 2024; Comissar, 2015; Filimao et al., 2019).

 In Sub-Saharan Africa, challenges such as poverty, food insecurity, gender inequality, long distances to health facilities, and resource-constrained health systems continue to affect retention in care (Damulak et al., 2021).
 Studies conducted in the region demonstrate that population mobility, HIV-related stigma, health system workload, low levels of health literacy, and economic hardship significantly contribute to treatment discontinuation (Azia et al., 2022; Damulak et al., 2021; Denison et al., 2015; Eyassu et al., 2016).